 But here the Celts, the Romans came and went from Olissipo to Bracara Augusta, the Suevos with their bishop, until they were run over by the Muslims, but just short period because Count Vimara Peres sent them back again and the Christian religion was solidified with the construction of convents, monasteries and churches over the years, and very well built by Nasoni, Almadas and British who discover in this city a source of wealth.

 The Port Wine Company was created and transformed Vila Nova de Gaia into the place with the highest concentration of alcohol in the world.
-In Porto we can not miss Rua de Santa Catarina and Cafe Majestic, Rua das Flores, Sao Bento Station and its beautiful tiles, Bolsa Palace, Sao Francisco Church, Ribeira and the D. Luís Bridged.
+In Porto we can not miss Rua de Santa Catarina and Cafe Majestic, Rua das Flores, Sao Bento train station and its beautiful tiles, Bolsa Palace, San Francisco Church, Ribeira and the D. Luís Bridged.

-Not forgetting the Tower of the Clerigos and the harmonious Lello bookstore, that Harry Porter remembers.
-Oporto was in solidarity with his son Infante D. Henrique, with Portugal and Brazil, so the most beautiful square on Avenida dos Aliados, is called D. Pedro, and there is still sitting on his horse, although his heart is in the Church of Lapa.
+Not forgetting the Clerigos Tower and the harmonious Lello Bookstore, that Harry Porter remembers.
+Oporto was in solidarity with his son Infante D. Henrique, with Portugal and Brazil, so the most beautiful square on Oporto City Hall, is called D. Pedro, and there is still sitting on his horse, although his heart is in the Church of Lapa.

 Oporto - Coimbra - Fatima - Lisbon